-Initially, my thoughts went to what organization would be best fit for me, when would serving fit in my busy schedule, and how would this benefit my relationship with the Lord.
+Initially, my thoughts went to what organization would be the best fit for me, when would serving fit in my busy schedule, and how would this benefit my relationship with the Lord.
 While these were areas to consider, I was still missing the bigger picture.
 Conveniently, at this time I was attending an Equip-U Class offered at epikos called “Loving Your Neighbor As Yourself” led by Andy Buck.
-During this class we focused on common mistakes people make when looking to serve or help the poor.
-While donating money and resources are helpful, he encouraged us not to feel as though we need to “fix” people or their situation.
-Instead we were encouraged to truly get to know those hurting around us and make loving, meaningful relationships with them.
-Since in the bigger picture we are loved unconditionally by Christ, we therefore ought to unconditionally love others.
+During this class, we focused on common mistakes people make when looking to serve or help the poor.
+While donating money and resources is helpful, he encouraged us not to feel as though we need to “fix” people or their situation.
+Instead, we were encouraged to truly get to know those hurting around us and make loving, meaningful relationships with them.
+Since in the bigger picture we are loved unconditionally by Christ, we, therefore, ought to unconditionally love others.
 This was exactly what Milwaukee Rescue Mission (MRM) offered: an opportunity to recognize my own dependence on the grace of Christ and in return, love those in need within the community.

 At MRM, I began serving in the Joy House which is a shelter for mothers and their children (and also a single women’s shelter is coming this summer!)
 I was welcomed by the friendly staff and other volunteers.
 Everyone started as strangers, then soon became close friends as we served closely together more each month.